 However, rapid churn is something that all managers in knowledge-intensive firms know comes at a very high-cost.
 So, by introducing multi-way mentoring throughout the firm, employee loyalty will clearly go up.

 As discussed in the third 'E' - 'Education' - by introducing mentoring as a way of life in the knowledge-intensive firm, we move towards a 'learning company' culture, where 'double-loop learning' is contrasted with 'single-loop learning': the repeated attempt at the same problem, with no variation of method and without ever questioning the goal.

 Once we introduce goals into learning, we make mentoring highly purposeful: it becomes a way to harness measurable 'collective intelligence'.
 In turn, this has a tangible impact on 'hard' business values - such as increasing people utilisation and therefore, maximising billable hours.

 Mentoring is something that all senior executives can agree on: it is a good thing.
 But when considering the five compelling reasons for mentoring, it will not happen unless the Chair, CEO and other senior executives take a lead role: becoming the first mentors in the knowledge-intensive firm.

 However, even when executives are willing to make mentoring happen, the firm needs a platform as a set of tools to engage mentors and mentees across the entire firm.
-This is where we introduce our Salesforce Chatter-based Mentoring Platform - combined with a step-by-step method to execute.
+This is where we will introduce our Mentoring Platform - combined with a step-by-step method to execute.